Uruguay Travel Insurance

 Citizens of AR, BR, PY, BO, PE, EC, CO, VE may have partial coverage through reciprocal agreements.

-Mercosur agreement provides emergency care only, not comprehensive coverage, documentation required
+Mercosur agreement provides emergency care only, not complete coverage, documentation required

 What Your Policy Should Cover